-Laboratory to accompany PSYC 3530, Fundamentals of Cognitive Processes, a survey of theory and research related to human cognitive functioning.
+Laboratory to accompany PSYC 3530.
+A survey of theory and research related to human cognitive functioning.
 Prerequisite: PSYC 2222.

 PSYC 3560 SOCIAL PSYCHOLOGY

 A study of theory and research of individual behavior within a group context.
 Lecture and laboratory.
 Prerequisite: PSYC 2222.